avinjoseph/avinjoseph/README.md

 - 📑 Currently Pursuing my Masters in Data Science.

-- 💡 I like to solve arithematic problems and work on side projects during my free time.
+- 💡 I like to solve arithematic problems and work on projects during my free time.

 - 🌱 I'm on track for learning more about Computer Vision and NLP.